Esperanto at Stanford University

 adverb

-word describing another describing word
+word describing another describing word - examples: very, more... than

-unfortunately, also called adverbs
+unfortunately, these are also called adverbs

-word that connects words
+word that connects words - examples: and, but

 conjunctions and prepositions

-word that replaces the name of a “thing” - “i”, “you”, “it”, etc.
+word that replaces the name of a thing - examples: i, you, it

 pronouns

-hey! words that yell
+words that yell - examples: hey!

 interjections